gnemtsov/ab-app/README.md

 ![AB-APP architecture](architecture-Main.png)

 The application uses RDS/DynamoDB and S3 for persistent storage.
 A single lambda function holds all the backend logic.
-API Gateway (for now) is used as a proxy service to pass requests from the frontent to the backend.
-CloudFront CDN allows to deliver the application's content fast.
+API Gateway (for now) is used as a proxy service to pass requests from the frontend to the backend.
+CloudFront CDN allows delivering the application's content fast.

 The application has two main folders: **backend** and **frontend**.
 Backend folder contains backend code and frontend folder contains static content (frontend code, assets, etc.)

 AB-APP backend is written in Node.js.
-AB-APP frontend is written with React, Redux and Redux-Saga.
+AB-APP frontend is written with React, Redux, and Redux-Saga.

 ## Features implemented
 Authentication using **JWT tokens** + tokens refresh.

-**Tables** for viewing data with pagination, row selection, sorting and csv export.
+**Tables** for viewing data with pagination, row selection, sorting and CSV export.

-**Forms** for adding and editting data with live, backend-frontend consistent validation.
+**Forms** for adding and editing data with live, backend-frontend consistent validation.

 ## TODO
 - Replace API Gateway with AppSync.
-AppSync provides convenient way of communication between frontend and backend using GraphQL queries and is also responsible for offline and realtime functionality.
+AppSync provides a convenient way of communication between frontend and backend using GraphQL queries and is also responsible for offline and real-time functionality.
 - Add DynamoDB support
-- Add realtime features
+- Add real-time features
 - Add PWA features and offline functionality

 # Table of contents